z3moo/z3moo.github.io/_posts/2024-04-04-Urgent_tina.md

 -> After trying some popular functions, I concluded that the memory dump was corrupted.

+> At this point I didn't know the memdump was a mini-dump so I concluded it was corrupted but in fact it wasn't

 Let's try something like `strings` and output to a file to see the memory dump content.

 ![Memory dump content](../assets/img/UrgentTina/2025-04-05_01-58.png)